ICD-Docs/doc-translation-guide/en/docs/translation.md

 # How to Translate the documentation

-Below a general guide to help you translate the documentation into another language.
+The list below shows the steps you need to follow to translate the documentation into another language.

 - [Create an account on GitHub](#create-an-account-on-github): Sign up for a GitHub account if you don't already have one.
 This account will allow you to access repositories, fork them, and make changes.
 - [Fork the Repository](#fork-the-repository): Create a personal copy of the repository on your GitHub account.
-This way, you can make changes without affecting the original repository.
+This way, you can make changes without affecting the original repository (i.e. all the changes you made will be done in your copy).
 - [Make the Translation](#make-the-translation): This involves the actual process of translating the documentation.
 It includes two sub-steps:
-    - [Edit the files](#edit-the-files): Open the files you need to translate and make the necessary changes.
+    - [Edit the files](#edit-the-files): Open the markdown (.md) files you need to translate and make the necessary changes.
+We already provide a copy of the English version here so that you need to overwrite the text without changing the markup.
     - [Upload the screenshots](#upload-the-screenshots): If the documentation includes images or screenshots, upload translated versions of these as well.
 - [Pull request](#pull-request): Submit your changes to the original repository.
-The repository owner can review your changes and decide whether to merge them into the main project.
+The repository owner can review your changes and decide whether to merge them into the main documentation.
-- [Syncing a fork](#syncing-a-fork): Keep your forked repository up-to-date with the original repository.
+- [Syncing a fork](#syncing-a-fork): This is needed to keep your forked repository up-to-date with the original repository.
 This ensures that you have the latest changes from the original project.
+This is not needed in the first translation but rather before catching up with updates made in the original translation

 ## Create an account on GitHub